harfore/harfore/README.md

-# Hi, I’m Rémi and i'm a web developer!
+# Hi, I’m Rémi and i'm an aspiring software engineer!
-- 🌱 I’m currently a student at Ada Tech School in Paris, an feminist academy that encourages emancipation and collaboration.
+- 🌱 I’m currently a student at Ada Tech School in Paris, learning various technologies and developing coding skills.
 - 💼 I seek a year-long apprenticeship as a front-end developer starting september 2024.
 - 🖥️ I'm mainly developing with JavaScript and HTML/CSS, while learning to use Python, PHP and React.
 - ❕ My hobbies include live music, travelling and video games.